![]() |

 cn=cheri,ou=uk,o=grommets,dc=example,dc=com

 In the normal case if an LDAP server encounters a referral object on the search path it will return a referral to the LDAP client.
-In the case where it is required the server may be configured to follow (or chase) referrals and return a complete result to the user.
-This process is frequently called chaining and is configured in the server through the use on the overlay chain directive.
+However, the server may be configured to follow (or chase) referrals and return a complete result to the user.
+This process is frequently called chaining and is configured in the server through the use of the chain overlay.
 Figure 7.4-2 show chaining and referral:

 The following example illustrates the configuration required at LDAP1 to chain (or follow) the two referrals shown in Figure 7.4-2: Full configuration information about the chain overlay).